 - If toFile doesn't yet exist, fromFile is copied to toFile, then toFile is opened for branch in the client workspace. - If toFile exists, and shares a common ancestor with fromfile as above, then toFile is opened for integrate.
 You can then use p4 resolve to propagate all of, portions of, or none of the changes in fromFile to toFile.
 The p4 resolve command uses fromFile as theirs, toFile as yours, and the common ancestor of fromFile as base. - If both toFile and fromFile exist, but toFile shares no common ancestor with fromFile, the integration is rejected.
-Use the -i flag to force a baseless merge. - If fromFile was deleted at its last revision, toFile is opened for delete in the client workspace.
+Use the -i flag to force a baseless merge. - If fromFile was deleted at its last revision (and all previous changes have already been integrated between fromFile and toFile), toFile is opened for delete in the client workspace.